WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 ## 🔑 Secret Loss = Data Loss

-**If a user loses their secret, their data is permanently inaccessible.** This is by design and a fundamental characteristic of true zero-knowledge architecture.
+**If a user loses their secret, their data is permanently inaccessible.** This is by design and a fundamental characteristic of true request-scoped knowledge architecture.

-Encryptable implements genuine zero-knowledge encryption, which means:
+Encryptable implements genuine transient knowledge encryption, which means:
 - The server never stores user secrets
 - The server cannot reconstruct secrets from stored data
 - The server cannot reset or recover secrets